 Mediation can be completed in one day, as soon as the parties are ready and available.
 Mediation can be offered at any stage, as an alternative to formal procedures, to address feelings and practicalities after grievance or disciplinary processes, or to support return-to-work processes.
 Mediation offers a healing, restorative process in instances of reinstatement after unfair dismissal.

 Mediation has a track record of resolving staff conflict and interpersonal disputes relating to behaviour, communication or conduct at work.
 Whether communication has broken down, there is a clash of personalities or working relationships have deteriorated, mediation helps colleagues and teams repair.
 It is the ideal tool to fix "office drama".

-Mediative processes offer a creative opportunities to increase and consolidate staff engagement and wellbeing, constructive alternatives to issues with "toxic employees" and dynamic, non-judgmental approaches to fixing dysfunctional teams and "toxic workplaces".
+Mediative processes offer a creative opportunities to increase and consolidate staff engagement and wellbeing, constructive alternatives to issues with "toxic employees" or "Machiavellian workers" and dynamic, non-judgmental approaches to fixing dysfunctional teams and "toxic workplaces".

 We recognise the rights of individuals and organisations to take advantages of any resources and processes that address their needs.
 Where appropriate, and with consent, mediation can work in partnership with other procedures, e.g. disciplinary and grievance, or organisations, e.g. trades unions or other advocates.
 This may afford extra levels of protection where, for instance, there are allegations of bullying or harassment.

 Mediation can be an alternative to disciplinary and grievance procedures or run parallel.
 It can be offered after formal procedures for damage limitation or healing and rebuilding.
 Mediation can help organisations avoid the risk and higher cost of adversarial or legal proceedings.